 - Making a sheltered, cosy, safe space for your cat to retreat to.

 - Putting their litter tray in a quiet, safe place.

 - Keeping them apart from any visiting animals or excitable humans.

 - Making sure you are stocked up on treats and their favourite toys.

 A bit of preparation goes a long way.
-Here at YuMOVE, we wish all our feline friends and their caring owners a happy, peaceful, and 100%-stress-free Christmas!
-Feel free to contact our friendly advice line on 01462 416866 or email email@example.com if you’re worried about your anxious cat, and to find out more about our cat supplement range.
+Here at YuMOVE, we wish all our feline friends and their caring owners a happy, peaceful, and stress-free Christmas!
+Feel free to contact our friendly Customer Service Team on 01462 416866, or email email@example.com, for tips on the best YuMOVE supplements for your cat this year!